blb4github/HeishaMon-Rules-with-Opentherm-Thermostat/README.md

 The second part of the global variables are mostly helpers.
 Where possible the are defaulted to `-1` so you can monitor the results of the functions easily.
 There are 2 variables you have to set to your requirements:

-#legionellaRunDay = [1..7] defines the day a legionellarun will be performed (1 is
- Sunday, 7 is Saturday);
+`#legionellaRunDay` = [1..7] defines the day a legionellarun will be performed (1 is Sunday, 7 is Saturday);

-#maxPumpDuty = xx defines the maxPumpDuty to be used as start during Heat run;
+`#maxPumpDuty` = xx defines the maxPumpDuty to be used as start during Heat run;

 At the end the first & second timers, `1` & `2`, are set to run after 60 respecively 10 seconds.
 These timers are also set in this block.
 The first timer is the global timer that recurs every 15 seconds to handle all the main functions.
 The second timer is a time reference which is set every minute to be used in other functions.
+In the System#Boot loop timer `1` is triggered after 60 seconds to give time to fill all variables from HP, OT and 1W.

 <details>